poweredgenl/smarthome/README.md

 - Alarm system: when the alarm is armed, the system will report any movement based on frigate/motion sensors/door sensors/sound and some other thingie, to telegram / sms and creates photos in the process.
 This flow i wont share ...
 - Washing machine + dryer: the Node-red flows monitor the energy usage and when the value stays below a certain amount of time, the system will notice the washing machine or dryer is not in cycle mode anymore, and will report this accordingly.
 - Central heating: when the windows in the office or master bedroom are open, the radiator valve is automatically closed.
 Done via a workaround to set the radiator at a very low temperature level.
 (14 degrees celcius)
+- Smoke detection: multiple smoke detectors placed around the house which report via SMS / Telegram with photo and the HASS app if there is an emergency.

 ## Todo